-Whether investing in the Company is appropriate for you will depend on your own requirements and attitude to risk.
+Whether an investment in the Company is appropriate for you will depend on your own requirements and attitude to risk.
 The Company is designed for investors who:

-- want to achieve capital growth or income over the longer term through investing in UK and overseas markets using the expertise of the Investment Adviser; - can meet the minimum investment levels; - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital; and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to maximise their overall investment returns (both income and capital) over the medium to longer term through investing in UK and overseas markets using the expertise of the Investment Adviser.. - can meet the minimum investment levels. - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital. - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").